 Clarice Assad’s “Clash” was the amalgamation of all the techniques and sounds we’d heard throughout the rest of the concert.
 It proved to be the antithesis to “Circle” as the parts rarely fit together.
 However, the five musicians seemed to find comfort in this idea and lavishly milked the dissonances right until the very last chord.
 “Clash,” coupled with the romantic encore of Hector Villa-Lobos’ “Melodia Sentimental,” celebrated the wonderful relationship that the Takács Quartet has with Middlebury College, and hopefully inaugurated a new one with Julien Labro.

-Tejas Srinivasan is an opinion editor.
+Tejas Srinivasan '24 (he/him) is an Editor at Large.